luised94/lab_utils/images/HOWTO.md

    directory has more than one. `--normalize-to <sample_label>` divides each gel's values by a reference sample before averaging, if you want ratios rather than raw.

-CAVEAT you will hit with real repeats: the aggregator currently requires every gel to share the SAME selector, i.e. the same absolute migration window in millimetres.
-Two repeats of the same gel imaged at different positions on the platen migrate to slightly different absolute mm ranges, so their windows differ and the aggregator refuses the join.
-This is a known limitation, deferred to the region-definition design decision; the intended fix is to require equal WIDTH and warn (not fail) on a different offset.
-Until then, if two repeats will not aggregate, check whether their region windows differ -- and log it in the friction section below, because your real repeats are exactly the data that will settle how this should behave.
+REPEATS AT DIFFERENT PLATEN POSITIONS (the common real case).
+Two repeats of the same gel imaged at different positions migrate to slightly different absolute mm ranges, so the SAME band sits at a different window on each -- e.g. 31.3-46.1mm on one, 29.8-44.6mm on another.
+The aggregator handles this: it requires the same window WIDTH (end - start) and the same baseline across gels -- the proxy for the same molecular-size range under one imager calibration -- and only WARNS on a different offset.
+So extract EACH gel over its own window (same width, positioned over the band on that gel), then aggregate:

+  - If every gel used the identical window, pin `--selector` as above.
+  - If gels used different offsets (same width), do NOT pin `--selector`; each gel's selector string differs.
+Omit it and let the aggregator auto-discover one `single_experiment_*.csv` per gel.
+It joins them, warns about the offset difference in the checks JSON, and names the output by the shared width, e.g.
+    `aggregate_region_14.8mm_none_multi.csv` (the `_multi` marks an offset-spanning
+    aggregate).
+For auto-discovery to be unambiguous, keep exactly one `single_experiment_*.csv` per gel directory (extract only the window you intend to aggregate for that gel).

+If two repeats will NOT aggregate, the checks JSON says why: a hard failure on "region extractions share one width" means the windows are genuinely different sizes (a different size range) -- re-extract them at matching widths.
+A width check assumes one imager calibration across gels; if you ever change imager settings between repeats, that assumption breaks and the width proxy is no longer faithful (it would have to be verified from the TIFF).
+Log anything surprising in the friction section.

 ===============================================================================
 Friction / deviations log  (append as you go)